deepjs/deepjs/DOCS/ocm.md

 */
 ```
 But you could also use them at compilation time (apply sheets while your ocmanager compiles).
-For this : simply add an applySheets:true in ocm options.

 ```javascript
 var myObject = deep.ocm({